Eshan-K-I/Eshanepicfighter/content/posts/Minecraft_Server_On_Docker_Guide.md

 date: 2021-08-28T12:16:21-04:00
 ---

+This blog post is for people who would like to deploy a Minecraft server with heavy levels of customization and flexibility.
+For feedback email <a href="mailto:eshan.k.iyer@gmail.com">eshan.k.iyer@gmail.com</a>.
+A good precursor to this blog post would be <a href="https://www.freecodecamp.org/news/docker-simplified-96639a35ff36/">freeCodeCamp.org's Docker for Dummies</a>

 ## Step 1: Install Docker

 This will depend on platform/os but most people (e.g running some form of linux on an x64 cpu) should be able to run the code below.
 (Note you do need to )